Table of Contents

 The UT Martin athletics graphic identity system consists of several major components:

 There are several approved ways to present each of the major components.
-Please contact University Relations or Athletic Communications for the full set of marks, including one-color marks.
+Please contact University Relations or Sports Information for the full set of marks, including one-color marks.

 Skyhawk Head Logo